-Note: If you're using setuptools' recent support for specifying project metadata in pyproject.toml, you need to omit the project.version key and set project.dynamic = ["version"] in order for versioningit to work.
+Note: If you're specifying your project metadata via a [project] table in pyproject.toml', you need to set project.dynamic = ["version"] in order for versioningit to work.

-Once you have a [tool.versioningit] table in your pyproject.toml - and once your repository has at least one tag - building your project with setuptools while versioningit is installed (which happens automatically if you set up your build-system.requires as above and you're using a PEP 517 frontend like build) will result in your project's version automatically being set based on the latest tag in your Git repository.
+Once you have a [tool.versioningit] table in your pyproject.toml - and once your repository has at least one tag - building your project with build or similar will result in your project's version automatically being set based on the latest tag in your Git repository.
 You can test your configuration and see what the resulting version will be using the versioningit command (see "Command").